Geology & Geophysics

 University of Utah

-Holly Godsey is an assistant professor at the University of Utah and Associate Director of Formal Science and Mathematics Education Programs at the Center for Science and Mathematics Education.
-Her work involves training scientists to be teachers and teachers to be scientists.
-She also manages two NSF "GK-12" programs at the University of Utah, "WEST" (Water, the Environment, Science and Teaching) and "TGLL" (Think Globally, Learn Locally).
+Holly Godsey is an Associate Professor at the University of Utah and Director of Student Success and Teacher Development at the Center for Science and Mathematics Education.
+Her work involves connecting scientists and teachers, developing support programs for transfer and underrepresented students, teaching about the Earth , Science Communication and the Nature the Science.
 Her favorite teaching activity is a 6 day geology trip on the Yampa River, an outgrowth from her former job as a river guide.

 Interpreting the Geologic History of Canyon de Chelly part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Activities

 Geoscience odd-(wo)man out part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 Geoscience odd-(wo)man out Holly Godsey, Geology & Geophysics, University of Utah My experiences in teaching to date have been anything but traditional.
 They include a couple of TA positions, field camp for ...